 The Trench Award

-Applications are invited from emerging singers and instrumentalists who are pursuing a career in professional performance in classical music.
+Each year, we invite applications from emerging singers and instrumentalists who are pursuing a career in professional performance in classical music.

 Now, in its 12th year, the purpose of The Trench Award, which includes a number of bursaries, is to assist emerging singers and musicians from the Midlands region to develop their professional careers through further study at a University/Music College/accredited music establishment, in Ireland or abroad, undertaking classical music studies in pursuit of a career in professional performance.